coodoo-io/coodoo-app-config/README.md

     ```

-3. Usage in a Stateless Bean
+3. Use it in a stateless bean

-   Inject the `AppConfigs` service and get and set Values as you need it.
+   Inject the `AppConfigs` service and get and set values as you need it.

    ```java